 Microplastics also encompass many other very common forms such as:

 - Fibres – Many of our clothes are made of synthetic plastic fibres, such as nylon and polyethylene terephthalate (PET), and a single washing cycle can shed up to 700,000 fibres!

 - Nurdles – Plastic is manufactured by small pellets that are melted and moulded together to form any desired shape.
 These pre-production pellets are called nurdles.

 - Fragments – This includes any fragment broken down from larger “parent” plastics.
 Plastic never truly disappears; it only gets smaller and smaller.
 Many large plastic objects will break down over time due to erosion from wave action, wind and UV light.
 Common sources of fragments include car tyres & packaging.

 Microplastics can also be subdivided into two broad categories:

 Primary microplastics include microbeads, nurdles and fibres.
 These are manufactured as microplastics, that is as particles of 5mm or smaller.
 They easily pass through sewage treatment plants that do not necessarily have the appropriate sized filters to catch them.

 Secondary microplastics are formed because of larger plastics breaking down.
 UV rays, wind and wave action causes plastic to fragment into millions of smaller pieces.
-A good example of secondary microplastics are the resulting polystyrene fragments breaking off fish and ship boxes at the beach.
+A good example of secondary microplastics are the resulting polystyrene fragments breaking off fish & chip boxes at the beach.
 These make their way straight into the ocean if not disposed of properly.